Laurie Morvan Interview

 says Laurie Morvan of her latest release, Cures What

-original tunes, Morvan singes the strings with fast,
+tunes, Morvan singes the strings with fast, clean chicken

-ecstasy through liquid bends, and kicks the rhythm in
+liquid bends, and kicks the rhythm in the pocket with

 unlike so many others, she is no slavish imitator.